raoul2000/yii2-workflow/guide/about-workflows.md

 ```

 That being said, if you know what you are doing you can of course use the `status` attribute directly to perform some operations.
 In this
-case remember that when the 'status' value is set by the *SimpleWorkflowBehavior* the absolute form of status id is used.
+case remember that when the `status` value is set by the *SimpleWorkflowBehavior* the absolute form of status id is used.

 ## Workflow Tasks

 Being able to garantee that the model status will only use authorized transition is nice, but the *SimpleWorkflowBehavior*
 provides a way to add some logic to worfklows.

-Let's imagine that we want to improve our Publhsing System with this new business rule :
+Let's imagine that we want to improve our Publishing System with this new business rule :

 >We have noticed that people in charge of correction are not so reactive, which increases the publication delay.
 They say it's because they never know when a new post is ready to be corrected and so, we decide to improve our Blog by sending an email